General

 What is delivery management software?

 Delivery management software is a logistics platform that helps businesses plan, dispatch, track, and optimize deliveries from fulfillment to the end customer.
-It automates routing, driver allocation, and real-time tracking to improve efficiency and delivery performance.
+It automates routing, driver allocation, real-time tracking, and proof of delivery to improve efficiency, reduce costs, and elevate delivery performance.
+The market is valued at USD 3.9 billion in 2025 and growing at 12.5% CAGR.

 What are the key features of delivery management software?

-Core features include route optimization, automated dispatch, real-time tracking, proof of delivery (POD), analytics, and integrations with order management or ERP systems.
-These features enable efficient and data-driven last-mile logistics operations.
+Essential features include route optimization, automated dispatch, real-time GPS tracking, electronic proof of delivery (ePOD) with signatures and photos, analytics dashboards, and integrations with OMS or ERP systems.
+Advanced platforms also support multi-transporter management, predictive ETAs, and sustainability tracking.
+These features enable efficient, data-driven last-mile logistics operations.

 How does delivery management software improve last-mile logistics?

-It improves last-mile logistics by reducing manual planning, optimizing delivery routes, increasing first-attempt success rates, and providing real-time visibility.
-This leads to lower costs, faster deliveries, and better customer experience.
+It improves last-mile logistics by eliminating manual planning, optimizing delivery routes for time and fuel efficiency, increasing first-attempt success rates from ~80% to 93–96%, and providing real-time visibility to operations teams and customers.
+This leads to lower costs (typically 10–20% reduction per delivery), faster deliveries, and a measurably better customer experience.

 Who should use delivery management software?

-Businesses managing high delivery volumes, operating across multiple regions, or working with mixed fleets (in-house and 3PL) benefit the most.
-It is widely used in e-commerce, retail, FMCG, grocery, and logistics service providers.
+Businesses managing high delivery volumes (100+ per day), operating across multiple regions, or working with mixed fleets (in-house and 3PL) benefit the most.
+It is widely used in e-commerce, retail, FMCG, grocery, pharmaceuticals, and logistics service providers.
+Organizations with complex routing constraints and customer SLA requirements see the highest return on investment.

 How do you choose the right delivery management platform?

-Evaluate platforms based on route optimization capabilities, integration depth, scalability, real-world performance, and total cost of ownership.
-Always test with real operational scenarios instead of relying on demo environments.
+Evaluate platforms based on route optimization capabilities, integration depth with your existing tech stack, scalability for future growth, real-world performance with your actual data, and total cost of ownership — including implementation, training, and ongoing support.
+Always test with real operational scenarios instead of relying on pre-configured demo environments.
+Check vendor references in your specific industry.

 How long does it take to implement delivery management software?

-Implementation timelines typically range from a few weeks to a few months, depending on data readiness, integrations, and operational complexity.
-Phased rollouts are often recommended to reduce risk and ensure smooth adoption.
+Implementation timelines typically range from a few weeks to a few months, depending on data readiness, integration complexity, and operational scale.
+Phased rollouts by region or business unit are recommended to reduce risk and ensure smooth adoption.
+The most common delays come from poor address data quality and underestimated change management needs.

 Learn more at locus.sh.